 Are wrongful death cases the same?

-Wrongful death cases may also require a judge’s approval.
+Wrongful death and survival action cases may also require a judge’s approval.
 The time it takes to schedule a hearing with the judge can delay the payment of the settlement funds.

 Other parties may also have a say in the settlement amount or have a right to review it, including:

 - the administrator of the decedent’s estate, and

 - state or federal agencies that deal with inheritance taxes.